 This trip through the Three Gorges was better than the last time we experienced it in the mock-up of a river boat in the Expo 86 China pavilion.
 Sort of a hallway with windows and painted scenery scrolling past the windows.

 Off the ship to the bus we passed through a market and were beset by hawkers of wares.
 I bought a map of China and felt okay about getting the price down from rmb 120 to rmb 20 (around $US 3) until I learned I could have paid 10.
 At least my map was of China.
 The bus was delayed a bit while the local guide helped two of our group try and locate the vendor they had dealt with.
 He sold them a local map in a Red China map folder.
 They were upset.
 I don’t know what they paid.
 Hey.
 At least they got a map.
 It is not unheard of to be sold an empty folder.
 The vendor who sold the local map could not be found.

 We bused to the dam site and got out and went into a large security building processing hordes of visitors to the dam site.

 TSA is security theater.
 This was security theater on steroids.
-Played by bad actors.
+Played by bad actors, as far off Broadway as you can get.
 I had my tour ticket scanned and got to the conveyor belt to the x-ray machine and stopped to put all my stuff in the back pack.
 Yesterday at the Shanghai airport I set off the metal detector and had to dig out my inside money belt with its EU passport in its foil RFID sleeve and the US and Chinese money which has metal and then dig out the wallet and money in the other under-my-clothes wallet and I did not want to repeat the uncomfortable experience.
 Here the security person motioned me to stop putting stuff into my back pack, waved my bag onto the belt and waved me into the metal detector.

 The metal detector went off.
 A security person stood either side of me and each touched a metal detector wand near my belt and waved me on.